Margomcclintock/ec2-ai-agent-enhancement/README.md

 **Add Script Tool to your AI Agent:**

-- **Tool Configuration:** Created a script tool using your existing RemediationHelper logic adapted for a conversational interface
+- **Tool Configuration:** Created a script tool using the existing RemediationHelper logic adapted for a conversational interface
 - **Input Schema:** Single input for `instance_id` with LLM-friendly description

 <img width="935" height="409" alt="image" src="https://github.com/user-attachments/assets/0a1f310b-a7c4-4ae2-b847-9bc8bc3a52b2" />